 China looks to learn from Russia's shortcomings in Ukraine

-Some military experts thought Russia would make greater gains when it invaded Ukraine more than seven weeks ago.
-NPR China affairs correspondent John Ruwitch says one group of observers in China is watching the battlefield shortcomings for lessons.
+Some military experts thought Russia would make greater and quicker gains when it invaded Ukraine several weeks ago.
+NPR China affairs correspondent John Ruwitch says one group of observers in China is watching Russia's battlefield shortcomings for lessons.

 (SOUNDBITE OF ARCHIVED RECORDING)